![]() |

 I remain in transition.
 Always.

-Milo pursues a variety of creative pursuits while supporting himself in traditional struggling-artist fashion, now back in Florida.
-See his website.
+Milo pursues a variety of pursuits while supporting himself in traditional struggling-artist fashion.

-Emily is now a high school graduate!
+Emily create things, communes with her animals, and hangs out in the moment.
 You might find her on Facebook and similar places I hesitate to tread.

 |